-Watershed protection area The enrolling open space contains 3.37 acres of native forest cover which is more than 65% of the total property acreage, or 3.30 acres, and is more forest cover than required by county regulation for this property.
+• Watershed protection area

+Although the category was not requested, the enrolling open space contains 2.66 acres of native forest cover which is more than 65% of the total property acreage, or 2.52 acres, and is more forest cover than required by county regulation for this property.
 Credit for this category is recommended.